Type-Zero/django-training/training/6-NewModelAndRelations.md

 ]
 ```

-Finally, we can update the _index.html_ and _article.html_ templates, to transform the simple tags under the articles into links to our new _selection.html_ page.
+Finally, we can update the _index.html_ and _article.html_ templates, to transform the simple tags under the articles bodies into links to our new _selection.html_ page.
-As per the definition in _views.py_, the tag's slug is passed as an argument to the 'tag-selection' URL:
+As per the definition in _views.py_, the tag's _slug_ is passed as an argument to the 'tag-selection' URL:

 ```html
 <!-- blog/templates/index.html & blog/templates/article.html -->